mickey167/Networking-Planning/README.md

 Will I have access to teach the new CCNA course?
 Honestly, I do not believe I will have enough time given all the certifications being combined.
 But, high school students can become familiar and, more importantly, perform better with study of specific topics

 How will the following three courses integrate themselves into this new CCNA Courses

+How long will IT Essentials 6.0 be available, when will IT Essentials 7.0 be available?